 Here's the real risk most people miss: it's not using AI that's dangerous — it's falling behind while your competitors use it safely.

-78% of organizations used AI in some capacity in 2025, up from 55% just two years earlier.
-That adoption curve isn't slowing down.
+McKinsey's March 2025 State of AI survey found 78% of organizations using AI in at least one business function, up from 55% two years earlier — and that curve isn't slowing down.
 If privacy concerns are keeping you on the sidelines, the five-rule policy above gets you in the game safely.

 With basic rules in place, AI is no riskier than cloud email, online banking, or any other digital tool your business already depends on.
 The difference is that AI can save you hours every week — if you stop letting fear hold you back.